fish-shell/fish-shell/doc_src/cmds/commandline.rst

 The following options output metadata about the commandline state:

 **-L** or **--line**
-    Print the line that the cursor is on, with the topmost line starting at 1.
+    If no argument is given, print the line that the cursor is on, with the topmost line starting at 1.
+    Otherwise, set the cursor to the given line.

+**--column**
+    If no argument is given, print the 1-based offset from the start of the line to the cursor position in Unicode code points.
+    Otherwise, set the cursor to the given code point offset.

 **-S** or **--search-mode**
     Evaluates to true if the commandline is performing a history search.